 Next, you’ll notice that the Aethos regains its position as King of the Mountain when viewing fully-upgraded frame performance.
 The fully upgraded Aethos really is a climbing weapon, and moving from an all-arounder like the S-Works Tarmac SL8 to the Aethos means you’re basically just trading flat seconds for climb seconds on a one-to-one basis.

-Of course, when considering performance, one also has to consider the work that goes into upgrading the bike.
-Getting a fully-upgraded Tron is going to take significantly more riding than upgrading a production from like the Dogma F 2024!
+Of course, when considering performance, one must also consider the work that goes into upgrading the bike.
+Getting a fully-upgraded Tron is going to take significantly more riding than upgrading a production bike like the Dogma F 2024!

-There is certainly more to observe from this chart and our just-released, more complete set of charts and data, but for now I’ll leave it to the Zwift community to look at the numbers and share thoughts.
+There is certainly more to observe from this chart and our more complete wheel and frame charts, but for now I’ll leave it to the Zwift community to look at the numbers and share thoughts.
 Ride on!

 Your Thoughts